Jayanth-reflex/newman/README.md

 # Newman-Based API Test Runner with Input Iterations

 A command-line utility that automates Postman collections using [Newman](https://github.com/postmanlabs/newman).
-Ideal for CI/CD pipelines, it handles authentication, token generation, and data-driven execution via CSV files—complete with request/response logging and built-in delays to avoid race conditions.
+Ideal for CI/CD pipelines, tests or updates, it handles authentication, token generation, and data-driven execution via CSV files—complete with request/response logging and built-in delays to avoid race conditions.

 ---